be0vlk/owlculus-gui/README.md

 - The default naming convention uses the last two digits of the current year plus the two-digit month, followed by a dash and a unique case number.
 For example, if you create a case in January 2024, the case number will be "2401-01".
 - Case numbers will increment automatically.
 You don't have to worry about duplicating case numbers since the database tracks it.
 - By default, the app will create the "Cases" folder on your desktop.
 You can manually change this in the "case_manager.py" module if you wish.
-- Double-clicking a case from the display menu will open the case folder in your default file manager.

 ### Deleting a Case